 Prior to his arrest in Ecuador, Ceglia lived in the Cuenca suburb of Challuabamba for two years.

 Romo said that Moreno’s denial of extradition was unrelated to the New York legal case and based entirely on “humanitarian” grounds.
+She said the fact that Ceglia has a son who was born in Cuenca was the key factor in the decision.

 For more about the Ceglia case, click here.